Where Are You Going, Where Have You Been? (short story): Characters

 Connie: A beautiful girl who loves life.
 She is unsatisfied with her family, especially her mother, and seeks fulfillment elsewhere.
 She loves listening to music and is essentially a typical teenager.

-Arnold Friend: A mysterious figure who visits Connie while her family is not at home and continuously demands that Connie to get in the car and go on a ride with him.
+Arnold Friend: A mysterious figure who visits Connie while her family is not at home and continuously demands that Connie get in the car and go on a ride with him.
 He attempts to be smooth talking, yet his strange, performative and threatening behaviour make Connie uneasy and scared to be with him.

 Ellie: Arnold's friend who is very strange and sits in Arnold's car when they go to Connie's house.
 He listens to music and mostly stays back as Arnold tries to smooth talk his way to get Connie in the car with them.

 Connie's Mother: Was once very beautiful when she was younger and is now a frustrating figure in Connie's life.
 They often argue.

 June: The older sister of Connie, who is basically the opposite of her.
 She does everything that her family asks of her, and is doted on by their mother.